Structure-preserving local discontinuous Galerkin discretization of conformational conversion systems: Model problem and numerical approximation

-A possible choice of such an inner product and DG norm is given in Section~\ref{SEC::h-convergence} below.

-\begin{remark}[Role of the penalty term] The penalty term with parameter~$\varepsilon > 0$ in~\eqref{EQ::VARIATIONAL_EQ} is introduced to prevent~$u_p(w_p)$ from approaching the extreme values~$0$ and~$1$, and~$u_q(w_q)$ from approaching~$0$.
+\begin{remark}[Role of the penalty term] The penalty term with parameter~$\varepsilon > 0$ in~\eqref{EQ::VARIATIONAL_EQ} is introduced to prevent~$u_p(w_p)$ from approaching the extreme values~$0$ and~$\equilp$, and~$u_q(w_q)$ from approaching~$0$.
 This is necessary because $\sp''(\cdot)$ and $\sq''(\cdot)$ in~\eqref{EQ::VARIATIONAL_SIGMA} become singular at these limits.
-The penalty term thus plays a crucial role in the analysis of the method.
+The penalty term thus plays a crucial role in the analysis of the method: first, in proving the existence of discrete solutions in Theorem~\ref{thm:existence_discrete}, and subsequently in the compactness argument for the~$h$-convergence result in Theorem~\ref{thm:h-convergence}.
 From a numerical perspective, it enhances the stability and convergence of nonlinear solvers, such as the Newton method described in Appendix~\ref{SEC::NEWTON} below. \eremk \end{remark}

 \begin{remark}[Equation~\eqref{EQ::VARIATIONAL_SIGMA} uniquely determines~$\sigmahstar^{\npo}$] As~$s_p''(p)\D$ is uniformly positive definite, see~\eqref{EQ::HETER_UPD1}, given~$\whp^{\npo}$ and~$\zhp^{\npo}$, equation~\eqref{EQ::VARIATIONAL_SIGMA} with~$\star=p$ determines~$\sigmahp^{\npo}$ in a unique way; see also~Remark~\ref{RMK::SIGMA}.
 Given~$\whq^{\npo}$, and choosing~$\phiqh = \sigmahq^{\npo}$ in the term on the left-hand side of~\eqref{EQ::VARIATIONAL_SIGMA} with~$\star=q$, we get